Jacob-Cloete/MRN412/README.md

 # MRN412
-Fault Classification of Analog Filter in Oscillation
+Parametric Fault Classification of an Analog Filter in Oscillation